simonsankar/free-market-wins/non-aggression principle.md

 This is because argumentation presupposes non-aggression and the attempt to argue otherwise is therefore a performative contradiction.

-i.e. _Arguing_ that argumentation does not presuppose non-aggression precisely proves that arguing must in fact presuppose non-aggression because you are arguing which is not an aggressive action
+i.e. _Arguing_ that argumentation does not presuppose non-aggression precisely proves that arguing must in fact presuppose non-aggression because you are arguing which is not an aggressive action.